jacklefroy/CommonGround/README.md

 ### Command-line client (experimental)

-For quick experiments you can interact with a running backend directly from the terminal using the bundled CLI:
+You can interact with a running backend directly from the terminal using the bundled CLI.
+The [CLI guide](docs/cli-guide.md) covers setup, options, and troubleshooting in depth; the quick-start version is below.

 ```bash
 uv run common-ground-cli --prompt "Help me summarise the latest run"
 ```

-The tool will:
+What happens behind the scenes:

-1. Call `POST /session` to mint a temporary session id.
+1. `POST /session` mints a temporary session id.
-2. Connect to `ws://<host>:8000/ws/{session_id}`.
+2. The CLI connects to `ws://<host>:8000/ws/{session_id}` and waits for the run to become ready.
-3. Launch a `partner_interaction` run and stream the Partner's replies back to your terminal.
+3. A `partner_interaction` run starts and the Partner's responses stream back to your terminal.

-Type follow-up prompts at the `you>` prompt, or send raw JSON commands with `/raw {"type": ...}` for advanced workflows.
+After the first reply you can keep chatting at the `you>` prompt.
+Type `/quit` or `/exit` to leave, or send raw JSON commands with `/raw {"type": ...}` for advanced workflows.
 Interactive messaging currently targets `partner_interaction`/`chat_completion` runs; use `/raw` for other run types.

 ## 🛠️ Customization & Extensibility